Jeffrey Donaldson: Views on national identity

-Sexual offence allegations
+Child sexual abuse convictions

-On 28 March 2024, Donaldson was arrested by the Police Service of Northern Ireland (PSNI) and charged with rape and a number of other sexual offences.
-His wife also faced aiding-and-abetting charges related to the same matter.
-The following day he stood down as leader of the DUP.
-The Orange Order and the DUP suspended his memberships in March 2024 pending the outcome of the judicial process, as required by their rules.
-Donaldson said that he would contest the charges.
+On 28 March 2024, Donaldson was arrested by the Police Service of Northern Ireland (PSNI) and charged with rape and several other sexual offences.
+His wife was also charged with aiding and abetting in relation to the same matter.
+He resigned as leader of the DUP the following day.
+The Orange Order and the DUP suspended his memberships in March 2024 pending the outcome of the judicial process, in line with their rules.
+Donaldson stated that he would contest the charges.

-As Donaldson and his wife are co-defendants they were initially bailed to separate properties, and thus she returned to their marital home in Dromore while he flew to London to reside in a flat in Greenwich.
-In response to what it deemed "unhelpful speculation" by some members of the public and media outlets (in regards to his legal issues being used to influence his decision to restore the Executive in January 2024), the PSNI released a statement clarifying that they first received a complaint that resulted in Donaldson's arrest in early March 2024.
-On 7 April 2024, the Irish Independent newspaper reported that allegations had been made to police as early as January 2024.
+As Donaldson and his wife were co-defendants, they were initially bailed to separate addresses; she returned to their home in Dromore, while he travelled to London to reside in a flat in Greenwich.
+In response to what it described as "unhelpful speculation" by some members of the public and media regarding whether his legal situation had influenced his decision to restore the Executive in January 2024, the PSNI issued a statement clarifying that it first received a complaint leading to his arrest in early March 2024.
+On 7 April 2024, the Irish Independent reported that allegations had been made to police as early as January 2024.

-Donaldson is accused of 18 charges in total: one charge of rape, four of gross indecency and 13 charges of indecent assault.
-His wife is charged with five offences, specifically that she aided and abetted her husband in connection with the allegations he faced.
-The trial is expected to take place in 2026, after delays caused by Eleanor's ill-health.
+Donaldson faced 18 charges: one count of rape, four of gross indecency, and 13 of indecent assault; a trial date of 26 May 2026 was set.
+His wife was initially charged with aiding and abetting Donaldson, but on 20 May 2026 was ruled unfit to stand trial due to mental health issues, with a trial of the facts, in which the jury would determine the facts without a verdict regarding guilt, to be held concurrent with her husband's trial.

+On 22 June 2026, Donaldson was found guilty at Newry Crown Court of all 18 charges.
+The offences were against two victims who were children at the time of the abuse.
+He was remanded in custody ahead of his sentencing.
+A pre-sentencing hearing was held in September 2026, with sentencing expected the following month.
+In the related trial of the facts, the jury found that his wife, Eleanor, had aided and abetted his offending.